jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   - **Reserve Bank** means the Reserve Bank of New Zealand
   - **restricted communication** has the meaning set out in section 464
   - **restricted scheme** means a scheme that is registered on the register of managed investment schemes as a KiwiSaver scheme, a superannuation scheme, or a workplace savings scheme and that is identified as a restricted scheme on that register
-  - **retail client** , in relation to a financial advice service or a client money or property service, has the meaning set out in clause 3 of Schedule 5
+  - **retail client** ,—
+    (a) in relation to a financial advice service or a client money or property service, has the meaning set out in clause 3 of Schedule 5:
+    (b) in subpart 6A of Part 6, has the meaning set out in section 446P
   - **retail investor** has the meaning set out in clause 35 of Schedule 1
   - **retail service** has the meaning set out in clause 35 of Schedule 1
   - **retirement scheme** means any of the following schemes for the purposes of any enactment: